Biomedical Data Science Certificate

 Students will be able to:

 - Use statistical methods, programming languages, and analytic software with biomedical data to develop data science applications.
-Assessment: Use of rubric to assess final project with data visualizations and building data science applications
+Assessment: use of rubric to assess final project with data visualizations and building data science applications

 - Apply techniques for machine learning to healthcare data.
-Assessment: Use of rubric to assess final project and building models that predict healthcare outcomes using machine learning.
+Assessment: use of rubric to assess final project and building models that predict healthcare outcomes using machine learning.

 - Measure, assess, and analyze health outcomes within healthcare organizations.
-Assessment: Use of rubric to assess final project with data visualizations and data science applications
+Assessment: use of rubric to assess final project with data visualizations and data science applications

 Software required:

-- Microsoft Office Suite (A personal copy of the latest version can be purchased at the Health Science Center bookstore at student pricing with a student ID)
+- Microsoft Office Suite (A personal copy of the latest version can be purchased at the health science center bookstore at student pricing with a student ID)

 Laptops with an Apple based Operating System must be able to also operate using a Windows based Operating System.